 - Weight: 202kg (445 lbs), a few less than the 916 but basically the same

 - Power: 71 kW (95 hp).
 This is about 9 kW or 15 bhp less than the base model 916.
-But it’s still significantly more than motorcycles like the Suzuki SV650, which weigh a similar amount, and are bags of fun.
+But it’s still significantly more than motorcycles like the Suzuki SV650, which weigh a similar amount, and so the 748 motorcycles are bags of fun.

-The Ducati 748 is visually almost indistinguishable from the 916, except for a slightly narrower rear tyre, and of course the decals that tell you the displacement.
-But you can just draw over those with a red whiteboard marker.
+The Ducati 748 is visually almost indistinguishable from the 916, except for a slightly narrower rear tyre, and of course, the decals that tell you the displacement.
+But you can just draw over those with a red Sharpie.

 It’s also less powerful, of course.
-But anyone who has ridden one (or a motorcycle with a similar power curve) will tell you that you can get just as much out of this motorcycle on public roads, and maybe have more fun wringing its neck!
+But anyone who has ridden one (or a motorcycle with a similar power curve) will tell you that you can get just as much out of this motorcycle on many public roads (depends what your roads are like), and maybe have more fun wringing its neck!

 Like the 916, the 748 came in a few different versions.
 The base was “biposto”, which is Italian for “two posto”.
 You’re welcome.
 There were the SP, SPS and R versions, all with progressively lighter parts, and racier suspension.
 Generally speaking, the more letters after your Ducati 748, the better.

 There are many versions of the Ducati 916, some even more exclusive than others.